 See technical requirements for more detail.

 Competence fit is the skills you need in your organization to be successful with our product.
-Our product is geared towards allowing non-IT staff to manage their own intranet, so we’ve lowered IT knowledge required for the day-to-day management.
+Our product is geared toward allowing non-IT staff to manage their own intranet, so we’ve lowered the IT knowledge required for day-to-day management.
 In addition, our customers who have been highly successful have these competencies:

 - Strong Change Agent

 - Creative Individuals

 Every organization has a certain amount of inertia, especially those who have been doing the same things in the same ways for years.
 To get people to switch from paper forms and emails, you do need a change agent.
 A change agent is a person who is both unsatisfied with the status quo and has enough influence to get staff to adopt a new, better way.
 It’s especially important that the change agent is not only involved in the purchasing process but also pushes the adoption once installed.

 Experience fit covers things like the expected level of support, how easy, or difficult, the intranet is to manage, who takes care of what task, etc. Here’s what I would like all potential customers to know about us:

 We love our product, and it works well for hundreds of customers, but we don’t do custom coding for individual customers.
 Buying a product off the shelf is faster, less expensive, and easier than developing your own intranet from scratch, but it also means we can’t meet every unique pain point.
 Suggested improvements are always welcome, but new features are always prioritized based on the needs of our entire customer base.
 One of our core beliefs is that for the long-term success of the intranet, it must be self-managed.
 Documents go out of date, processes change and organizational structures shift.
 It’s best that the understanding of how to manage the intranet lives with the customer, so the intranet continues to evolve with the organization.

 Customers who have an independent spirit, and want full control over their intranet, are the best fit for us.